Five things to know: TPC Deere Run

 The Hopewell had come to stay, leaving no fewer than six sacred burial mounds in their wake on the grounds purchased by Deere.

 The course that TPC Deere Run designers D.A.
-Weibring and Chris Gray conceived carefully is routed around those hidden-in-the-brush mounds, each identified in an architectural study co-commissioned by the Hewitts’ daughter and Deere & Company prior to course construction.
+Weibring and Chris Gray conceived is carefully routed around those hidden-in-the-brush mounds, each identified in an architectural study co-commissioned by the Hewitts’ daughter and Deere & Company prior to course construction.

 The design team still had ample routing options because a critical Hewitt family stipulation was that any development not include housing.
 It was nirvana for a golf course architect.